Texas Cooking Logo

 By Larry Burrier

-In my book The TEXAS LINK to Sausage Making, I go into great detail and illustration as to the various methods of producing all types of sausages, as well as recipes for using them, but the one thing that many people dont realize is that sausage doesnt have to be made into links.
+In my book The TEXAS LINK to Sausage Making, I go into great detail and illustration as to the various methods of producing all types of sausages, as well as recipes for using them,.
+The one thing that many people do not realize is that sausage does not have to be made into links.
 You can create meatballs, make patties or just crumble it.
-Another important factor is that the meat you use in your sausage recipe can be purchased already ground and ready to mix with your spices.
-Today, were going to leave out the "link" and make up some good old German Garlic Sausage, a favorite of Texans.

 • 3-1/2 lbs. ground lean beef